udexon/Homoiconism/Q29_Homoiconic_Debug_Compose.md

 Generalize goals to greater goals: find food, energy sources, money, land, resources, etc.

-- Homoiconism is a model that allows FARM to be generalized to greater goals in programming and problem solving.
+- Homoiconism is a model that allows FARM / pathfinding to be generalized to greater goals in programming and problem solving.

+Program test is a special case of goal matching, defined by test function.

+Program execution without test is implicit test for runtime errors, defaulting the program to halt at runtime error.
+Modelling program execution using HTDC / HIPF allows pathfinding to be generalized to program execution, with or without test ("without test" == default halt at runtime error).

+Tests and finding routes in maps (are a subset) Pathfinding.

 #### Program Composition
 ```